thomasbekhor/Robotic-Chess-Player/README.md

-Here’s the full English translation of your README, preserving its structure and details:

----

 # Industrial Robotics Project – Automatic Chess Player

 Students of the 7th Semester in Mechatronics Engineering at Insper, for the Industrial Robotics course.